Michel Blanc

-Michel Blanc (born 16 April 1952) is a French actor, writer and director.
+Michel Blanc (16 April 1952 – 3 October 2024) was a French actor, writer and director.
 He is noted for his roles of losers and hypochondriacs.
 He is frequently associated with Le Splendid, which he co-founded, along with Thierry Lhermitte, Josiane Balasko, Christian Clavier, Marie-Anne Chazel and Gérard Jugnot.

-Michel Blanc has also shown his versatility by appearing in more serious roles, such as the title role in the Patrice Leconte film Monsieur Hire.
+He also appeared in more serious roles, such as the title role in the Patrice Leconte film Monsieur Hire.